Does Breaking a Lease Hurt Your Credit?

 The first step when thinking about breaking a lease is to carefully reread your lease agreement to find out if you agreed to specific outcomes related to breaking the contract.
 Example terms to watch for include:

-• Early termination fee: Tenant is required to pay either a fixed amount or a predefined number of months’ rent in order to break the lease.
+- Early termination fee: The tenant is required to pay either a fixed amount or a predefined number of months’ rent in order to break the lease.

-• Forfeit security deposit: Tenant agrees to give up their security deposit to be relieved from the lease’s liabilities.
+- Forfeit security deposit: The tenant agrees to give up their security deposit to be relieved from the lease’s liabilities.

 If you need to break a lease, it’s important to maintain a clear line of communication.
 Let your landlord know about an upcoming move as soon as possible.
 Though there’s no guarantee that your landlord will let you breach the contract without consequences, informing them in advance may help make room for negotiation that wouldn’t be possible if you kept the move under wraps.
 Being honest and open may help you reach a satisfactory compromise.